 M&G's video interview: how to maximise success

-A job interview by video may be something that many graduates have not heard of, least of all experienced.
-So, it’s natural to feel apprehensive or have a lot of questions.
+A job interview by video may be something that many graduates have not experienced so it’s natural to feel apprehensive or have a lot of questions.

-M&G Investments uses HireVue – a digital interviewing facility – in the third stage of its recruitment process, after the online application and the SHL online tests.
+M&G Investments uses a digital interviewing facility in the third stage of its recruitment process, after the online application and the online tests.
 These interviews have replaced telephone interviews.

-You will have 30 seconds to read a question and up to three minutes to answer it.
+You will have a set time to read a question and a set time to answer it.
 If you don’t answer the question in the given time, the recording will proceed to the next question.

-You’ll be given some extra time at the end of the one-way interview to discuss anything that hasn’t already been covered.
-Steve says this is a good opportunity to talk about any additional skills or achievements that set you apart from candidates, which you haven't been able to speak about during the interview.
+As with a face-to-to-face interview, there is some extra time at the end to discuss anything that hasn’t already been covered.
+This is a good opportunity to talk about any additional skills or achievements that you haven't been able to speak about during the interview, which might set you apart from other candidates.

 - Choose a room that’s quiet and where you will not be disturbed